What is American Consequences?

 After you sign up, we’ll immediately send you a welcome message with a link to our latest monthly magazines.
 And of course, we’ll alert you when your next American Consequences magazine is published – currently that’s on the third Saturday of each month.

-We publish about 100 pages from the best experts we can find on a monthly theme – like the outrageous levels of debt in the U.S… the American “Surveillance and Security State”… or maybe the strange mutation that capitalism has seem to undergone in the past few decades…
+We publish about 100 pages from the best experts we can find on a monthly theme – like the outrageous levels of debt in the U.S… the American “Surveillance and Security State”… or maybe the strange mutation that capitalism has undergone in the past few decades…

 Each month, we try to answer the question: What could possibly go wrong?